cortexlabs/cortex/docs/cluster-management/uninstall.md

 # delete the log group (replace <log_group> with what was configured during installation, default: cortex)
 aws logs describe-log-groups --log-group-name-prefix=<log_group> --query logGroups[*].[logGroupName] --output text | xargs -I {} aws logs delete-log-group --log-group-name {}
 ```

+If you've setup API gateway and want to delete it, please follow these cleanup [instructions](../guides/api-gateway.md#cleanup).

+If you've setup HTTPS by specifying an SSL Certificate for a subdomain in cluster configuration, please follow these [instructions](../guides/subdomain-https-setup.md#cleanup) to cleanup the SSL Certificate and the Hosted Zone for the the subdomain.